fensterchef/fensterchef/CONTRIBUTING.md

 sub frames.
 The parent remains and is wrapped around the children.
 The children share the parent space.

-- Remember how `src/window_state.c` shows and hides tiling windows
-- Go to `src/frame.c` to see how frames are set up, using `create_frame()` gets a completely usable and valid frame and no further setup is needed
-- All other functions are helper functions to manage frames, refer to the comments describing them in `include/frame.h`
-- Go to `src/frame_splitting.c` to see how frames are split in two and unsplitted
-- Note that unlike windows, doing `frame->x = 8` visibly does not change
-  anything.
-In addition, you must call `reload_frame(frame)` to also size the inner window.
-To size the inner children, use `resize_frame(frame, x, y, width, height)` from `include/frame_sizing.h`
-- Go to `src/frame_sizing.c` to see how frames are sized and how when parents are resized, recursively resize their children
-- Go to `src/frame_moving.c` to see how frames are moved around the tiling layout and how we get from one frame to another
-- Go to `src/frame_stashing.c` to see how frames are stashed, stashed frames are simply off-screen frames
+The `src/frame.c` file has all related to frames.

+Just like the window file, you can also find the separation in sections.

 ### X client management

-Calling any functions (besides changing the stacking order) does not synchronize with the X server.
+Calling any functions does not synchronize with the X server.
 This approach was chosen to have a high tolerance against back and forth changes, making it easy to write new functions using existing functions.

+We do not really separate between x11 and our code but a lot of x11 heavy lifting is done by `src/x11/*`.

-- Go to `src/x11_management.c`.
+- Go to `src/x11/display.c`.
 Here the connection is initialized to the X server.
-We use the convenient `XkbOpenDisplay()` which does some Xkb version checks for us
+We use the convenient `XkbOpenDisplay()` which does some Xkb version checks for us.
 - Go back to `src/event.c` and look at `next_cycle()`.
-This is the heart of the event loop and synchronizes all that has happened with the X server using `synchronize_with_server()`
+This is the heart of the event loop and synchronizes all that has happened with the X server using `synchronize_with_server()`.
+This function can be found in `src/x11/synchronize.c`.

 ### Configuration

-The configuration parser is split into a stream reader and the actual parser.
+The configuration parser is split into sections within `src/parse/*`.
-Both are global variables (`input_stream` and `parser` (which may need to be renamed?)).

-- Go to `src/configuration/action.c`.
-This is where all actions the user can use are defined.
-The parser will use the action strings to figure out which action is used.
-- Go to `src/configuration/stream.c`.
-A stream is initialized from a file or string.
-When it is a file, the entire file is read into memory.
-The stream already skips over comments (lines starting with `#`) and handles escaped line endings which are denoted by (regex) `\n\s*\\`.
+In each header file you can find the purpose of the file at the top.
-- Take note of the parser struct in `include/configuration/parse_struct.h`.
+All actions the parser understands are defined in `include/bits/actions.h`.
-- Go to `src/configuration/parse.c`.  `parse_stream()` is the base function that starts the parsing process.
-We use a try-catch mechanism using `setjmp.h`.
-  The parser branches off into either action parsing and if no word starts with the word, binding parsing.
-If there is a starting ", then an association is parsed.
-Then binding and association parser then also go into the action parser.
-- Go to `src/configuration/parse_action.c`.
-Actions are parsed by finding those actions whose prefix matches the current series of read strings.
-Note that strings refer to quoted strings but also just regular words.
-- Go to `src/configuration/default.c`.
-This has the default configuration.
-It is embedded in the executable.

 ### Miscalleneous